rdeepak2002/DeepsEngine/README.md

 - GLEW (refer to below commands)
   - change lines 11 and 19 (GLEW paths) of 'engine/CMakeLists.txt' if necessary
 - OpenCV (refer to below commands)
+  - change line 8 (OpenCV path) of 'engine/CMakeLists.txt' if necessary

 ```
 brew install cmake